 Hi, I am Thies Lindenthal.

 IDNX is my newest project, linking two of my dearest intellectual play-grounds.
-I hold a PhD in Real Estate Finance and I have been an internet entrepreneur since 1999.
+I am an University Lecturer at the University of Cambridge and I have been an internet entrepreneur since 1999.

 You can contact me at firstname.lastname@example.org.